 In this new post the installation traits of Oracle service registry 11.1.1 will be mentioned.
 No need to clarify the purpose of existence of a service registry within the scope of SOA in this post.
 You might consult the current SOA governance literature, take for instance chapter 9 of: http://nickaiva.blogspot.com/2010/12/comments-on-ws-bpel-20-for-soa.html as an introduction.
 I quote some text: "In addition to reuse, a service registry can also be helpful when we need to migrate services from one server to the other.
 This can happen because of various reasons,

 but one of the most common reasons is the migration between the development, test, and production environments.
 A service registry is also helpful when we need to version services and manage changes.
 With a service registry, we can also develop more loosely coupled composite applications, because we do not need to hard-code the service URLs.
-Rather, the application will resolve URLs at run time.
+Rather, the application will resolve URLs at run time."

 Let's now proceed with the setup.
 The first installation attempts failed with rather cryptic error messages.
 Well, another personality trait which is very important to programmers and pretty scarce to find, is not being too lazy to type a helpful error message, when exceptions occur.
 So, the technical data follow: